swaroop-smilecode/data_engineering/04_red_shift/trending_youtube_videos_analysis/04_data_cleaning.md

 But, glue crawler expects both key & value in single line as below
 ![image](https://github.com/user-attachments/assets/541f958c-5920-47e7-9d38-9aada681dbf7)

-So, let's clean the data using python language.
+So, convert the json data into parquet file format.
 Will use lambda service for this purpose.